Shoshone, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 1.16 sqmi, of which, 1.14 sqmi is land and 0.02 sqmi is water.
 The Little Wood River runs through the town.

 Much of the land around Shoshone is lava rock, which can make excavation for building problematic, and limits the amount of useful farmland.

 Climate

-These data below are from the Western Regional Climate Center, compiled over the years 1908 to 2016.
 Under the Köppen climate classification, Shoshone has a cold semi-arid climate (BSk).